 Category Archives: Uncategorized

 Doctor Who and the Daemons director Christopher Barry has sadly passed away.
 He famously helped introduce the world to the Daleks, but Daemons is my all-time favourite of the Time Lord’s adventures.
-Yes, I cleaved to a fuzzy, fifth generation VHS copy from many years (much of it in b/w).
+Yes, I cleaved to a fuzzy, fifth generation VHS copy for many years (much of it in b/w) until the show finally became available on DVD.
 And yes, like many of ‘a certain age’, I devoured the Target novelisation.
 The BBC website posted a lovely obituary of this amazing, talented man – aside from his outstanding contributions to Dr Who, Mr Barry also helmed The Tripods (another childhood fave of mine) and many more.

 Christopher Barry, I salute you – with five rounds, rapid.